jbeluch/xbmcswift2/docs/quickstart.rst

 Creating the Plugin Skeleton
 ----------------------------

-xbmcswift comes with a helpful console script that will create a plugin skeleton for you, including all the necessary folders and files to get started.
+xbmcswift2 comes with a helpful console script that will create a plugin skeleton for you, including all the necessary folders and files to get started.
-Simply run `xbmcswift create` and answer a few questions to personalize your addon.
+Simply run `xbmcswift2 create` and answer a few questions to personalize your addon.

 Below is an example session::

-    $ xbmcswift create
+    $ xbmcswift2 create

-        XBMC Swift - A micro-framework for creating XBMC plugins. xbmc@jonathanbeluch.com
+        xbmcswift2 - A micro-framework for creating XBMC plugins. xbmc@jonathanbeluch.com
         --

     I'm going to ask you a few questions to get this project started.
     What is your plugin name? : Hello XBMC
     Enter your plugin id. [plugin.video.helloxbmc]:
-        Enter parent folder (where to create project) [/tmp]:
+    Enter parent folder (where to create project) [/private/tmp]:
-        Enter provider name : Jonathan Beluch (jbel) Projects successfully created in /tmp/plugin.video.helloxbmc.
+    Enter provider name : Jonathan Beluch (jbel) Projects successfully created in /private/tmp/plugin.video.helloxbmc.
     Done.

 Hello XBMC